haochuan/Express-Socket-PI/README.md

 # Express Socket PI

+## Unplug-in the power of PI first when changing circuit!!!

 This is the start template for using raspberry pi as a node server, which can let user use the webpage as a interface to communicate with server via socket.io.

 ### How to run the sample server